Para ver esta información en español, haga clic aquí.

 Elmhurst lab locations

-The Edward Cancer Center in Plainfield reopened on July 6 for patients needing medical oncology, infusion treatments and other cancer related services.
+The Edward Cancer Center in Plainfield is open for patients needing medical oncology, infusion treatments and other cancer related services.
 Those needing radiation oncology will continue to be seen at the Edward Cancer Center in Naperville, and the Wound Care clinic remains temporarily closed in Plainfield.

 return to top